Ibeneme/Ibeneme/README.md

 ##

 ## Frontend Developer
-( React Js,
+( React.js,
   React Native,
-  JavaScript,
-  CSS,
-  Bootstrap,
-  HTML
-  & Currently learning flutter )
+  Express.js )

 ##

 ## 💫 About Me:

-i am a passionate and creative frontend developer, i love building mobile and website applications using React Native and React js respectively, i love Manipulating APIs to get desired and perfect results at the frontend, I'm a forever lover of JavaScript and React looking to collaborate and build really cool things with you.
+i am a passionate and creative frontend developer, i love building mobile and website applications using React Native and React js respectively, i love Manipulating APIs to get desired and perfect results at the frontend, I'm a forever lover of JavaScript looking to collaborate and build really cool things with you.